jsperger/MTurkForResearchers/MTurk Training Presentation.md

 Decent Option
 * Screen out MTurk IDs in Qualtrics

-If you are going to
+If you are going to screen out participants on Qualtrics make sure you give them instructions to return the HIT

-Do Not Do
+What Not To Do
-* Do not block workers to prevent them from retaking a survey.
+* Do *not* block workers to prevent them from retaking a survey.

-# Not all participants are nice

-If you reject someone's work they will sometimes send you nasty emails.

-While purely anecdotal evidence, I've noticed that some of the workers who submit the worst work will most aggressively message you to try to shame you into reversing the rejection.

 ---

-# Amazon Terms of Service

-* You can't collect Personally Identifying Information (PII) - this includes email addresses.

-* If your survey contains adult content it must be flagged.

 ---

-# Advanced Mechanical Turk

-* The Mechanical Turk Requester API
- * Command Line Tools
- * The MTurkR R package
- * The boto package for Python
+# Consider Interesting Uses of MTurk

+Consider creative uses of Mechanical Turk instead of viewing it just as an inexpensive way to get high N studies

+Example:
+Siddharth Suri & Duncan J. Watts - "Cooperation and Contagion in Web-Based, Networked Public Goods Experiments" Suri and Watts paper ran 113 experiments where they varied network structure to study cooperation and contagion.
+This type of research wouldn't be feasible in a lab.

+---

+# Final Take Aways

+Remember that participants review requesters.
+Maintaining a good reputation is important for getting high quality responses quickly

+---

+class: center, middle

+# Additional Resources and References

 ---

 # Additional Resources